codetricity/tpreview/docs/sc2/sc2_problems.md

 [Link to 1 minute test video](https://youtu.be/3P-YKr1dzQU).

+* SC2 does fairly well at 250ms delay 4fps, loses about 1 frame out of 150
+* at 300ms, lost 1 frame out of 300
+* at 350ms, lost 1 frame out of 300
+* at 400ms, lost 1 frame out of 300

 ## time per frame problem

 The length of time each frame takes to arrive varies.
 The program